 Still not enough for you to trust in the positive impact of photos on an average customer?
 Take a look at Google’s experience in this field.
 Every time you enter the Google Analytics page you see 1 of 3 home pages variations with different photos of actual satisfied clients.
 These large pictures in combination with short testimonials create a positive image of the service and motivate newcomers to access Google Analytics.

 You can do your own testing to find out if your customers prefer images.
 The chances are not too high, but it may happen that you work with a specific audience that’s indifferent to graphics.

 Size of Graphics

 Now let’s talk about the size of photos and images.
-It happens that while taking a lot of care about general appearance of web pages we forget about its main goal – to sell, to engage, to convert.
-Product pictures as well as background images can influence this process a lot.
+It happens that while taking a lot of care about the general appearance of web pages we forget about its main goal – to sell, to engage, to convert.
+Product pictures, as well as background images, can influence this process a lot.

 Millions of people all over the web use smartphones.
 These devices have much smaller screen resolution than desktop computers, so badly optimizes images can cover all the content or put it below the fold.
 Both options will reduce your conversion rates because they confuse first-time visitors and irritate regular ones.

-You can also use free offline image optimisers:
+You can also use free offline image optimizers:

 And the last thing that may sound a bit frustrating but it’s very important.
-Give yourself a trouble to answer the question: is the photo really helpful for clients or the design will still be good without it?
+Give yourself the trouble to answer the question about the photos usage in web design.
+Is the photo really helpful for clients or the design will still be good without it?
 If you clearly understand that the particular picture is not required, look for another option to communicate with people and to generate more leads.

 Have something to add?
 Some other useful tools on photos usage in web design?
 That would be awesome.
 Share them in the comments section – we’ll monitor the comments and will add good stuff that you suggest to the post.